Eden Hason: Biography

 Eden Hason was born in Pardes Hanna-Karkur to a religious family of Sephardic roots (Algerian Jewish).
 His father Yoram is a truck driver, and his mother Esther is a kindergarten teacher.
 During his military service, he served at the Air Force Base in Mitzpe Ramon, where he was part of an emergency squad.

+He auditioned for the 9th season of the Israeli TV song contest "Kokhav Nold" (A Star is Born).
+But he did not pass the audition.

 In November 2024, Hason came out as homosexual and revealed his partner, Yotam Gavriel, through a song posted on Instagram.
+Hason lives in Givat Olga.

 Music career

-Hason released his first song Shemishehu Yaatzor Oti.
-The song has been very successful and is ranked fourth in the Galgalatz 2018 Song of the Year.
-Hason also won the piece with the ACUM's "Song of the Year" award in 2019.
+He began his musical career in 2015, writing and composing songs for arists such as Pe'er Tasi, Eden Ben Zaken and Itay Levi.
+On December 24, 2017 he released his debut single "Someone Stop Me".
+He directed the video clip for the song by himself.
+The song enjoyed significant success and reached the no. 4 spot on Galgalatz's 2018 annual chart.
+The song also won ACUM's 2019 "Song of the Year".
 On April 4, 2019, his debut album was released.